uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 Easy to use for anybody, My Calendar provides enormous flexibility for designers and developers needing a custom calendar.

+*   [Buy My Calendar Pro](https://www.joedolson.com/my-calendar/pro/), the premium extension for My Calendar
+*   [Use My Tickets](https://wordpress.org/plugins/my-tickets/) and sell tickets for My Calendar events
 * 	[Buy the User's Guide](http://www.joedolson.com/my-calendar/users-guide/) for extensive help with set up and use.
-*   [Buy My Calendar Pro](https://www.joedolson.com/my-calendar/pro/), the premium extension for My Calendar
-*   [Use My Tickets](https://wordpress.org/plugins/my-tickets/) and sell tickets to your My Calendar events

 = Features: =